KomodoPlatform/dicoapp/README.md

 meteor npm install
 meteor npm install --save-dev meteor-desktop
 ```
-and make sure you have all deps and the dicoAPP desktop module installed in your app root directory.
+and make sure you have all deps and the AtomicDEX desktop module installed in your app root directory.

 ### Package the installer